sussjb99/Portable-USB-Drive-Integrity-Suite/README.md

 [☕ Support on Ko‑fi](https://ko-fi.com/sussjb99)

-Every contribution helps fund testing hardware, new features, and the procurement of a professional code-signing certificate to reduce antivirus false positives.
+Every contribution helps fund testing hardware, new features, and the procurement of a professional code‑signing certificate to reduce antivirus false positives.

 ---